d12frosted/elpa-mirror/gnu/denote-readme.txt

   Denote’s file-naming scheme is not specific to notes or text files: it is useful for all sorts of files, such as multimedia and PDFs that form part of the user’s longer-term storage ([The file-naming scheme]).
-While Denote does not manage such files, it already has all the mechanisms to facilitate the task of renaming them.
+While Denote does not manage such files (e.g. doesn’t create links to them), it already has all the mechanisms to facilitate the task of renaming them.

-  To this end, we provide the `denote-dired-rename-file' command.
-It has a two-fold purpose: (i) to change the name of an existing file while retaining its identifier and (ii) to write a Denote-compliant file name for an item that was not created by `denote' or related commands (such as an image or PDF).

-  The `denote-dired-rename-file' command will target the file at point if it finds one in the current Dired buffer.
-Otherwise it prompts with minibuffer completion for a file name.
-It then uses the familiar prompts for a `TITLE' and `KEYWORDS' the same way the `denote' command does ([Points of entry]).
-As a final step, it asks for confirmation before renaming the file at point, showing a message like:
+[The file-naming scheme] See section 5

+4.1 Rename a single file
+────────────────────────

+  The `denote-dired-rename-file' command renames a file and updates existing front matter if appropriate.

+  If in Dired, the `FILE' to be renamed is the one at point, else the command prompts with minibuffer completion for a target file.

+  If `FILE' has a Denote-compliant identifier, the command retains it while updating the `TITLE' and `KEYWORDS' fields of the file name.
+  Otherwise it creates an identifier based on the file’s attribute of last modification time.
+If such attribute cannot be found, the identifier falls back to the current date and time.

+  The default `TITLE' is retrieved from a line starting with a title field in the file’s contents, depending on the given file type ([Front matter]).
+Else, the file name is used as a default value at the minibuffer prompt.

+  As a final step after the `FILE', `TITLE', and `KEYWORDS' prompts, ask for confirmation, showing the difference between old and new file names.
+For example:

   ┌────
   │ Rename sample.pdf to 20220612T052900--my-sample-title__testing.pdf? (y or n)
   └────

-  However, if the user option `denote-dired-rename-expert' is non-nil, conduct the renaming operation outright—no questions asked.
+  However, if the user option `denote-dired-rename-expert' is non-nil, the command conducts the renaming operation outright—no questions asked!

-  When operating on a file that has no identifier, such as `sample.pdf', Denote reads the file properties to retrieve its last modification time.
-If the file was from a past date like 2000-11-31 it will get an identifier starting with `20001131' followed by the time component (per our file-naming scheme).

   The file type extension (e.g. `.pdf') is read from the underlying file and is preserved through the renaming process.
 Files that have no